Agnostic Learning of Halfspaces with Gradient Descent via Soft Margins: Abstract

 \section{Abstract}

-We analyze the properties of gradient descent on convex surrogates for the zero-one loss for the agnostic learning of linear halfspaces.
-If $\mathsf{OPT}$ is the best classification error achieved by a halfspace, by appealing to the notion of soft margins we are able to show that gradient descent finds halfspaces with classification error $\tilde O(\mathsf{OPT}^{1/2}) + \varepsilon$ in $\mathrm{poly}(d,1/\varepsilon)$ time and sample complexity for a broad class of distributions that includes log-concave isotropic distributions as a subclass.
-Along the way we answer a question recently posed by \citet{ji2020regularization} on how the tail behavior of a loss function can affect sample complexity and runtime guarantees for gradient descent.
+We analyze the properties of gradient descent on convex surrogates for the zero-one loss for the agnostic learning of halfspaces.
+If $\mathsf{OPT}$ is the best classification error achieved by a halfspace, by appealing to the notion of soft margins we show that gradient descent finds halfspaces with classification error $\tilde O(\mathsf{OPT}^{1/2}) + \varepsilon$ in $\mathrm{poly}(d,1/\varepsilon)$ time and sample complexity for a broad class of distributions that includes log-concave isotropic distributions as a subclass.
+To the best of our knowledge, this is the first positive guarantee for the classification error of halfspaces learned by gradient descent using either the binary cross-entropy or hinge loss in the presence of agnostic noise.